ValeGottardello/tictactoe/README.md

 ## Introduction:

-This Tic-Tac-Toe is consists on a very simple game!
+This Tic-Tac-Toe consists on a very simple game!

 The goal of the game is to achieve a line of three elements (X or O in my version of the game) before the other contestant.